close

 View PBC Equipments

-Established in 2000, the Life Science Research Center serves as a hub for industry-academia collaborative technology development, linking POSCO and other partners.
-The center aims to evolve into a world-class research hub contributing to national biotechnology research and industrial development by developing and applying cutting-edge biotechnologies for innovation and commercialization.
-The center is equipped with essential facilities for biotechnology research, including an Experimental Animal Room It has achieved global recognition in advanced biotechnology fields such as molecular medicine and drug development.
+The Life Science Research Center was established in 2000, to serves as a hub for industry-academia collaborative technology development that links POSCO and other partners.
+The center aims to evolve into a world-class research hub that contributes to national biotechnology research and industrial development by developing and applying cutting-edge biotechnologies for innovation and commercialization.
+The center is equipped with essential facilities for biotechnology research, including an Experimental Animal Room.
+The center has achieved global recognition in advanced biotechnology fields such as molecular medicine and drug development.

 View PBC Equipments